 Only the GMUs within the forested portion of District 3 are managed for elk population stability or growth (GMUs 154, 157, 162, 166, 169, 172, 175, and 186).
-GMUs 145, 149, 163, 178, and 181 are managed to limit elk numbers, although some recreational opportunity is provided as determined through surveys and damage complaints.
+GMUs 145, 149, 163, 178, and most of 181 are managed to limit elk numbers, although some recreational opportunity is provided as determined through surveys and damage complaints.
 In all GMUs, minimizing elk depredation to agricultural crops on private agricultural lands is a priority.
-An additional management objective is to maintain a minimum of 22 bulls:100 cows in the post-season population, with a range of 22 - 28 bulls:100 cows identified as the management target.
+An additional management objective is to maintain a minimum of 22 bulls: 100 cows in the post-season population, with a range of 22 - 28 bulls:100 cows as the management target.

-Biologists in District 3 conduct a biennial helicopter survey within the core elk areas to estimate the post-winter population size.
-In the spring of 2017, biologists generated a population estimate of 4,396 (90 percent Confidence Interval of +/- 165) elk.
+Biologists in District 3 conduct an annual helicopter survey within the core elk areas to estimate the post-winter population size.
+In the spring of 2020, survey efforts resulted in a population estimate of 4,614 (90% Confidence Interval of +/- 422) elk.
 Surveys are conducted along the state line of Oregon (and within Oregon), resulting in approximately 500-600 elk being classified that likely are not available for harvest in Washington during the fall.
-The average five-year population estimate prior to 2017 was 5,360 elk, which is 18 percent higher than the 2017 estimate.
-We did not conduct a post-winter aerial survey in 2018, but did collect herd composition information from ground counts of approximately 1,200 elk.
-The 2018 surveys documented a calf ratio of 24.6 calves per 100 cows and a bull ratio of 12.6 bulls per 100 cows.
-The bull ratio was substantially lower than past years, but this is expected from a ground survey when bulls are more difficult to observe.
+The average five-year population estimate prior to 2020 was 5,062 elk, which is 9 percent higher than the 2020 estimate.
+The 2020 surveys documented a calf ratio of 22.0 calves per 100 cows and a bull ratio of 22.1 bulls per 100 cows.